 | 99.999% (five nines) | ~26 seconds | Telecom, 911 systems |

-If your result lands between tiers, you are likely over-promising or under-selling — committing to four nines without the redundancy, or running three nines but only advertising two.
+If your result lands between tiers, you're either over-promising (four nines without the redundancy) or under-selling (running three nines while advertising two).

 Troubleshooting Notes for SLA Negotiations